-Most Workers Are Covered in Louisiana Workers Compensation
+Are Most Workers Covered Under Louisiana Workers Compensation?

 Louisiana law requires employers to provide workers compensation insurance coverage, even if they have only one employee.